Infoworker/ACDC2018/README.md

-# Universal Bluetooth Beacon Library
+# The Info Watch Beacon

 Referance by Andreas Jakl and Chris Tacke